PapaCode79/Gist_regex/Password_Generator.md

 ### Quantifiers

+Quantifiers specify how many instances of a character, group, or character class must be present in the input for a match to be found.
+Quantifiers are used to quantify how many times a part of your regular expression should be repeated.

 ### OR Operator

 Regular expressions are combinations of special character operators, which are symbols that control the search, that you can use to construct search strings for advanced find and/or replace searches.